 1. Create a budget

 We want to make custom available to everyone.
 Our materials come in a wide range of prices so that you can pick a material category that best fits your budget.
-To get an idea of what an IKEA remodel will cost, please take a look at our pricing examples for small, medium, and large kitchens.
+To get an idea of what an IKEA remodel will cost, please take a look at the examples pricing in each cabinetry section for Sektion, Godmorgon, and PAX.
 You can even see a direct comparison between our materials and IKEA’s.

 2. Create an Ikea Plan